Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

     -	Burns unique item.
 -	A function to retrieve the uri of the original item.
 -   A royaltyInfo function which will point to the royaltyInfo function of the original item's content contract.
--	A getRoyalties function which returns an array of receiver addresses and an array of royalty amounts calculated from the given salesprice and royalty rates.
+-	A getMultipleRoyalties function which returns an array of receiver addresses and an array of royalty amounts calculated from the given salesprice and royalty rates.
 -   For uniqueAssetUri, we can go about it two ways:
     -   The uri is permanent, and we will have a function to query a single uniqueAssetUri
     -   The uri is updateable, and there will be a function to update the uri and a function to query a specific version of the asset.

 #### MultipleRoyalties-
 This is an abstract contract inherited by UniqueContent.sol.
--	Stores a mapping of (uniqueAssetId =>  LibRoyalty.Fee[]) tokenRoyalties
+-	Stores a mapping of (uniqueId =>  LibRoyalty.Fee[])

 Functions in MultipleRoyalties.sol include:
 -	A function to update the additional royalties.
     -	Checks whether the sum of all royalties exceed 1e6.
--	A function to return the royalties of a uniqueAssetId.
+-	A function to return the royalties of a uniqueId.

 ### Updating Subgraph
 Todo: Discuss subgraph changes that must be made.